All Eyes on the Amazon

 Building on over 10 years of research and partnerships with local organizations and communities, Lorenzo Pellegrini and Murat Arsel focus on technical capacity building for the local monitoring activities and on monitoring and evaluating the impact of anti-deforestation strategies – both in terms of concrete outcomes and through the assessment of socioeconomic and environmental institutions.

 Why is this research relevant?

-Forests, and in specific rainforests, are extremely important for the local as well as global environment.
-Absorbing carbon monoxide and releasing oxygen, the rainforests are often referred to as the ‘lungs of the planet’.
+Forests, rainforests in particular, are extremely important for the local as well as global environment.
+Absorbing carbon monoxide and releasing oxygen, rainforests are often referred to as the ‘lungs of the planet’.

 They are also home for over 150 million indigenous people worldwide.
 Despite the importance of the rainforests, they are being cut down at an extremely fast pace and, as a result both of deforestation and of resources extraction, indigenous peoples are being forced from their homes.

 This research is in line with Sustainable Development Goal 15 on protecting life on land to stop land degradation and loss of biodiversity.
 It is also related to Sustainable Development Goal 13 on climate action and mitigating climate change.

 Lorenzo Pellegrini and Murat Arsel have a long history of carrying out action research into the dynamics of conflicts and the collaboration in the management of natural resources in Bolivia, Peru and Ecuador.